FOLLOW US

 Road travel

 You can use a UK photocard driving licence to drive in Romania.
-If you still have a paper driving licence, you may need to update it to a photocard licence or get the correct version of the International Driving Permit (IDP) as well.
+If you still have a paper driving licence, you may need to update it to a photocard licence or get the correct version of the international driving permit (IDP) as well.

 Hire car companies often have stricter requirements for their customers, such as a year of driving experience, minimum age and holding an IDP.

-Driving regulations
+Driving conditions

-Road conditions are variable and secondary roads can be in a bad state of repair.
+Road conditions are variable and roads can be in a bad state of repair.
 Driving standards can be poor.
 Look out for:

 • double-parked cars